 Not many perennials have won over gardeners and nature lovers the way coneflowers have.
 Easy to grow and available in lots of colors and sizes, they’re a delight year-round, with summer and fall flowers—in purple, orange, red, white and green—on 2- to 5-foot-tall stems, and seedpods for winter interest.

 Why we love it: The fall bloom and seedpods add beauty to the fall and winter garden and provide food for the birds.

 (Amsonia, Zones 5 to 9)

 A perennial wildflower that blooms in May and June, bluestars have five pale-blue flower petals growing in clusters on 2- to 3-foot stems.
 The feathery foliage adds texture to the garden all year long.
-Try amsonia tabernaemontana, hardy in zones 3 to 9 (shown in photo).
+Try Amsonia tabernaemontana, hardy in zones 3 to 9 (above).

 Why we love it: The upright stems with narrow leaves are attractive all summer and turn a beautiful golden-yellow in the fall.